vmummer/appsec-demo/README.md

 Save file

-source cp/cp_alias    << Will load in TOKEN variable and also cplab alias commands cplab_cert            << WSL does not provide CA certs - this fetches the required to build the Docker Images. docker-compose down -v --remove-orphans docker-compose build docker-compose up
+source cp/cp_alias    << Will load in TOKEN variable and also cplab alias commands cp_cert               << WSL does not provide CA certs - this fetches the required to build the Docker Images. docker-compose down -v --remove-orphans docker-compose build docker-compose up
 ```
 [DEMO HERE]

-cplab_help     - Will show alias command useful for this demo
+cp_help     - Will show alias command useful for this demo

-cplab_trg http://juiceshop.local     # Use to generate good traffic
+cp_trg http://juiceshop.local     # Use to generate good traffic
                                    - This just does a simple crawl of the Juiceshop website

-cplab_trb http://juiceshop.local     # Use to generate questionable traffic on the Juiceshop website
+cp_trb http://juiceshop.local     # Use to generate questionable traffic on the Juiceshop website

 ```
 docker-compose down